nekStab/LightKrylov/paper/paper.md

 # Summary

-[`LightKrylov`](https://github.com/nekStab/LightKrylov) is a Fortran package providing a collection of Krylov-based methods for large-scale linear algebra.
+[`LightKrylov`](https://github.com/nekStab/LightKrylov) is a Fortran package providing a collection of Krylov methods for large-scale linear algebra.
 Direct methods tend to have a computational cost scaling as $\mathcal{O}(n^3)$ making them impractical for large-scale problems.
 Even when $A$ is sparse, computing matrix factorizations can incur an $\mathcal{O}(n^2)$ storage cost in the worst case by introducing fill-in.
 In contrast, Krylov methods only need a function computing the matrix-vector product $u \leftarrow Av$ (or $u \leftarrow A^H v$) to iteratively construct a *Krylov subspace* [@krylov-1931] from which the solutions can be extracted, see @ipsen-1998, @saad-2003 and to @frantz-2023.